vuejs/vuepress/changelog/1.9/index.md

 ## Credits

 - [bundle-require](https://github.com/egoist/bundle-require) (by [@egoist](https://github.com/egoist)): we leverage it under the hood to resolve user's config, which is powered by `esbuild`.
-- [vscode-ts-in-markdown](https://github.com/Amour1688/vscode-ts-in-markdown) (by [@Amour1688](https://github.com/Amour1688)): this documentation is powered by this plugin, which make type checking possible in markdown.
+- [vscode-ts-in-markdown](https://github.com/Amour1688/vscode-ts-in-markdown) (by [@Amour1688](https://github.com/Amour1688)): this documentation is powered by this plugin, which makes type checking possible in markdown.